lnsongxf/dimeanalytics/_MkDocs/docs/quick-start.md

 ## Get a computer and software.

-​​DIME Analytics will provide software setup for Stata 15, Git, Dropbox, and much more.
+​​DIME Analytics will support software setup for Stata 15, Git, Dropbox, and much more via local IT.
 The World Bank has several other useful software/webapp subscriptions you can access.
 Details are on the [Resource Guide](http://worldbank.github.io/dimeanalytics).

 ## Explore the Intranet.